Mrian07/Proyeksi/docs/system-admin-guide/users-permissions/users/README.md

 sidebar_navigation:
   title: Manage users
   priority: 990
-description: Manage users in OpenProject.
+description: Manage users in ProyeksiApp.
 robots: index, follow
 keywords: manage users, lock, unlock, invite, default language
 ---

 # Manage users

-The user list provides an overview of all users in OpenProject.
+The user list provides an overview of all users in ProyeksiApp.
 You can create new users, make changes to existing user accounts and block or delete users from the system.

 <div class="glossary">
-**User** is defined as a person (described by an identifier) who uses OpenProject.
+**User** is defined as a person (described by an identifier) who uses ProyeksiApp.
 Users can become project members by assigning them a role and adding them via the project settings.
 </div>
 To manage users click on your avatar (top right corner) and select *Administration*.
 Select *Users & Permissions -> Users*.
 The list of current users is shown.